Cautionary Tales for Generation Tech

 What use was a goldfish-propeller,

-And a personal armpit-smeller?
+Or a personal armpit-smeller?

-Or a computerized leaf-blower,
+And a digital leaf-blower,

-Shaped like an over-sized feijoa?
+Shaped like an oversize feijoa.

 Norman cried, “Enough’s enough!”